neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 ## Inheritance

-In some cases, the same metadata might not apply to all data within the project.
+Sometimes, the same metadata might not apply to all data within the project.
-In this case, a `metadata.yaml` file can be placed at a lower level, overwriting the metadata fields at a higher level.
+In such cases, a `metadata.yaml` file can be placed at a lower level, overwriting the metadata fields inherited from higher levels.

 For example, let's say that `sub-001/ses-001` used a different sampling frequency, due to an experimental error.
 Instead of 30000 Hz, 27000 Hz was used.